 • exclusive auction authority: this makes fees payable on the same basis as the exclusive sale authority.

-The authority must contain specific information about the agent’s fee, a statement identifying discounts and rebates, etc., and a statement about where complaints can be made.
+The authority must contain specific information about the agent’s fee, a statement identifying discounts and rebates, etc., and a statement about where complaints about the agent can be made.

 The right of the agent to sell under a general and an exclusive sale authority lasts for 60 days and under an exclusive auction authority for 30 days, unless another period is specified in the agreement.

-Vendors may negotiate fees, advertising costs and each of the terms (including the agreed conditions on the reverse of the document) with the agent.
+A vendor may also negotiate the fees, advertising costs and the terms with the agent.

-You can appoint two or more agents, either through the Multiple Listing Bureau, or as conjunctional agents (so that the agents share the fees), or by giving each one a general sale authority (which entitles only the selling agent to commission).
-Most residential properties are sold through exclusive sale authorities because these give the agent the greatest incentive to earn the fees.
+Vendors can engage multiple agents for the one sale, to act for them simultaneously, either through the Multiple Listing Bureau, or as conjunctional agents (so that the agents share the fees), or by giving each agent a general sale authority (which entitles only the selling agent to receive commission).
+Most residential properties are sold through exclusive sale authorities as this option gives the agent the greatest incentive to earn the fees.

-Unless your authority provides otherwise, the agent is entitled to be reimbursed for advertising expenses.
-Advertising services are generally sold at a discount by newspapers, signboard suppliers and printers to bulk buyers (such as agents).
-You are entitled to this discount unless you specifically allow the agent to keep it.
-The standard forms of authority contain a clause that states that the agent can keep the discounts.
-You can delete this clause and ask that the discounts be paid to you.
+Advertising is generally sold at a discount by newspapers, signboard suppliers and printers to bulk buyers (such as agents).
+Vendors are entitled to this discount.
+The estate agent’s authority may state that the agent can keep the discounts.
+A vendor can delete this clause and ask that the discounts be paid to them.

-Fees are stated in the agent’s authority.
-There is no limit on the amount the agent can charge.
-It is up to you to negotiate your price.
-The authority must show:
+Fees are stated in the estate agent’s authority.
+There is no limit on the amount an agent can charge.
+It is up to the vendor to negotiate a price.

 • if the fee is calculated on a percentage basis, a statement of the fee expressed as a percentage and dollar amount that would be payable on the reserve price or other relevant amount.